Nov

 i.
 Illegally using, carrying or possessing a pistol or other dangerous weapon;

 ii.
-Making or possessing burglar’s instruments;
+Making or possessing burglars instruments;

 iii.
 Buying or receiving or criminally possessing stolen property;